spierala/mini-rx-store/libs/signal-store/README.md

 ```

 ## Module-based applications
 Do you still use Angular Modules in your Angular applications?
 We got you covered!

-In module-based Apps you can still use the classic module APIs:
+In module-based Apps you can use the classic module APIs:

 `StoreModule.forRoot()`, `StoreModule.forFeature()`, `EffectsModule.register()` and `ComponentStoreModule.forRoot()`.